 Will this new service succeed?

-Amazon launches services (such as Kindle Worlds for fan fiction) then shutters them if they don’t make enough money.
+Amazon launches services (such as Kindle Worlds for fan fiction) and then shutters them if they don’t make enough money.
 So this new venture means that Amazon knows that serials sell; it’s attempting to profit from them.

 Amazon shuttered Kindle Worlds after five years, so everything depends on whether readers use Kindle Vella in sufficient numbers for Amazon to see good profits.